 Once a person has been accepted to either the School Counseling or Clinical Mental Health Counseling programs, an advisor will be assigned by the Educational Student Services Center (ESSC).
-Students who have advising questions prior to having an advisor assigned may contact the CASAL Department (casal@csuohio.edu).
+Students who have advising questions prior to having an advisor assigned may consult Dr. MacCluskie, at k.maccluskie@csuohio.edu.
 Meeting regularly with your advisor to develop a good working relationship is essential.
 This allows your advisor to get to know you so as to assist you in achieving your academic and professional goals.
 All faculty keep regular office hours to facilitate meeting individually with advisees.
 To schedule an appointment, call your advisor directly, or contact the CASAL office at (216) 687-4613.